DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 Folders
 ```````

-In addition to simply moving shortcuts around, you also can create folders
+In addition to moving shortcuts around, you can also create folders
 so that the shortcuts can be organized into meaningful groups.
 In order to launch an app that's within a folder,
 you need to first click on the folder to open it,